pulumi/docs/content/blog/programming-the-cloud-with-python/index.md

 ---
 title: "Programming the Cloud with Python"
+date: "2019-04-04"
+meta_desc: "Python is an incredible tool for task automation, and it's rapidly pervading the industry.
+See how to use Pulumi and Python to automate provisioning of cloud infrastructure and delivery of applications."
 authors: ["sean-gillespie"]
 tags: ["Serverless","AWS","Python"]
-meta_desc: "Python is an incredible tool for task automation and it's rapidly pervading the industry.
-See how to use Pulumi and Python to automate provisioning of cloud infrastructure and delivery of our applications."
-date: "2019-04-04"

-meta_desc: "Python is awesome for automating manual tasks.
-So let's use it for cloud infrastructure as code!"
 ---

 Across the industry, the popularity of Python is exploding.
 Amongst our